 - You haven’t used your credit cards often enough to build up a lengthy history.

 - You’ve only taken out one or two loans.

-Such situations don’t necessarily indicate that you have excessive spending habits, but they could negatively affect your credit score.
-Furthermore, if you don’t have a credit card at all, lenders won’t have any information to go on.
-They essentially have no way of telling whether you’re a risky customer or reliable one.
+While not having a traditional credit history doesn’t indicate that you have excessive spending habits, it could still negatively affect your credit score.
+For example, if you don’t have a credit card at all, lenders won’t have any information to go on.
+That means they’ll have no way of telling whether you’re a risky customer or reliable one.

 Anyone can have a thin-file credit report… or no credit history at all.